adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-process.md

   - process_step: "Step 4/6"
     icon: "/images/working.png"
     content: |
-      I edit the pattern.
-After the first round, I will send it back to you to make the necessary changes.
+      I edit the pattern and/or create the necessary charts and schematics.
+After I'm done, I will send it back to you to make the necessary changes.
 Then you send it back to me to check it again for anything we missed.

+      My fee covers three rounds of editing.

-      I will contact you immediately if I have any questions or concerns, or if the work requires more time than I thought, to discuss the best course of action.
+      I will contact you immediately if I have any questions or concerns, or if the work needs more time than I thought, to discuss the best course of action.

   - process_step: "Step 5/6"
     icon: "/images/transfer.png"